gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

             }
         }

-        /* Analyze the length and see if it is a maximum */ if (length > maxLength) {
+        /* Analyse the length and see if it is a maximum */ if (length > maxLength) {
             maxLength = length;
         }